amaiya/ktrain/FAQ.md

     pred = predictor.predict(doc)
 ```

 The reason for this is that, when supplying single inputs to `predictor.predict`, no padding is needed, which results in smaller inputs and, therefore, faster predictions.
 The basic idea is from [this blog post](https://blog.roblox.com/2020/05/scaled-bert-serve-1-billion-daily-requests-cpus/).

-Note that this does **not** currently apply to BERT models created with `text_classifier('bert',...`, which uses `keras_bert` instead of `transformers`.
-The speed up will be seen only when creating a model using either the two API calls:
+Note that this only applies to Hugging Face `transformers` models.
+Thus, it  does **not** currently apply to BERT models created with `text_classifier('bert',...`, which uses `keras_bert` instead of `transformers`.
+The speed up will be seen only when creating a model using either the two API calls which are wrappers to `transformers`:
 - `Transformer(...)`, where `...` can be any `transformers` model like `bert-base-cased`,`distilbert-base-uncased`, etc.
 - `text_classifier('distilbert', ...)`